jdin9/Beerbaseball/README.md

    Open `http://localhost:8000/control.html` to create games, assign positions, and record every play with a tap.
 The next game ID field pulls from the backend automatically so new games chain off the previous record.

+5. **Check out the player leaderboards**

+   Navigate to `http://localhost:8000/stats.html` for a live leaderboard of player production across every recorded game.
+Search, sort by any column, or trigger a manual refresh if you want the latest stats between auto-updates.

 ## Core API endpoints

 | Method | Endpoint | Description |